 The Setites are greeted with curiosity and fascination by those who do not realize what being a Follower of Set means.
 And why not?
 They offer their charms and mysteries to all who need them most.
-The Setites are ridiculed and dismissed by elders as hedonists who are wasting the gift of immortality.
+The Setites are ridiculed and dismissed by elders as hedonists who waste the gift of immortality.
 And why not?
-Their siren song draws enterprising young vampires down into pits of vice (but surely those childer were weak to begin with).
+Their siren song draws enterprising young vampires down into pits of vice and revelry.
 The Setites are received with fear and distrust by Kindred in the know, however, less because of what they do and more because of what they help others become.
 And why not?
 Vampires have given up titles, ties, and nearly everything else to dance to their alien tune, all of their own free will.

 And they have waited, according to tradition, since the dawn of civilization in Egypt.
-They trace their oldest lore back to a cult of vampires dedicated to Set as the god of foreigners (which they were in the land of mankind) and the desert (which represented the growing wasteland of lifetimes Kindred endure).
-Horus was their emblem of rigid order, strict castes, and living one’s life according to the demands of others - the soul-draining trap of normal Kindred life.
+Their oldest lore goes back to a cult of vampires dedicated to Set, the god of foreigners (which they were in the mortal lands) and the desert (which symbolized the growing wasteland of lifetimes Kindred must endure).
+Horus represented everything forced and despised: rigid order, strict castes, and living one’s life according to the demands of others - the soul-draining trap of normal Kindred life.

 Followers of Set have been found across the globe over the millennia but few of their fellowships have lasted longer than a couple of centuries.
 When they have risen to power in particular eras and regions, their alliances have usually been based around needs and vices that soon dried up, leaving members free to move on.
 Many times, an adherent will move into an area in search of the right students or companions and they will remain together until the arrangement withers on the vine.
-These are commonly known as cells, sometimes with their own names or titles.
-If more of their long-term goals align, Setite cells can bloom into full-fledged cults, with Kindred taking up the highest positions and mortals and ghouls making up the laity.
+These are commonly known as circles, sometimes with their own names or titles.
+If more of their long-term goals align, Setite circles can bloom into full-fledged cults, with Kindred taking up the highest positions and mortals and ghouls making up the laity.

 The few who leave the fold are expected to return but they are only pursued if they are suspected of threatening Setite interests.
 Since desire is the cornerstone of their entire philosophy, it is considered a grave insult to force anyone to stay with the covenant if they really do not want to be involved.
 Those who aren’t sure are given space for up to a year and a night to decide but they can expect Priests to show them reasons to remain.
-If petitioned, however, a blood oath of secrecy is required and a ceremony of separation is performed to make it official.
+If petitioned, however, an oath of secrecy is required and a ceremony of separation is performed to make it official.
 This means that Setites who try to flee are immediately suspected of treachery and will be hunted, perhaps to their death, depending on what they have tried to do on their way out.

 At the center of each Setite’s world is the self.
 This is true whether Set or another divine figure is invoked or not.
 What might begin with simple narcissism has a practical foundation.
 While everything else can be stripped away, your central self - a potent blend of psyche, soul, will, mind, memory, personality, and emotions - is the last thing you can lose.
 It is the repository of all you have endured and the wellspring of the best you can become.
 The self is the most sacred aspect a Setite knows or believes in when all other masks are torn away.
 They defend their selfhood as much as possible and are forbidden from altering one another’s memories or feelings without open permission.
 Discovering this kind of tampering is cause for bloody retribution, and if a member reveals the treachery, other Setites are expected to help avenge the insult.
 No stolen gem is as precious as the thoughts and desires in a Setite’s innermost temple.

 With this outlook comes some surprisingly heavy expectations, although elders tend to build new members up before setting the heaviest crowns on their heads.
 Priests strive to teach others why they owe themselves more, but only a personal epiphany can bring a deeper understanding and acceptance.
 In short, Setites must be deserving of their strengths and the chances to exercise them.
-They must live up to their existence in the world, which was not promised in the first place and has been enriched by additional years and health.
+They must live up to their existence in the world, which was not promised in the first place but has been enriched by additional years and health.
 They deserve the very best, but only when they dare to want it and take it for themselves.
 While they can manipulate others to serve their needs, choose to serve others or follow advice, they have to be the primary movers in their lives.
 In the end, they own nothing unless they own their potential.

 Out of all beings who have ever lived, those with extended lifespans are uniquely blessed.
 This does not mean that such a blessing will be easy or even bearable, but it is an opportunity too powerful to be disdained or destroyed.
 Whether it comes from a curse, divine intervention, or some mystical accident, youth and years are priceless.
 They add to a Setite’s value immeasurably and give them reasons to perfect themselves.
 Those who were chosen to be preserved can take even more pride in their condition - but all are expected to take careful advantage of it.
 Self-indulgences that others would deride are encouraged, if that’s what a Setite enjoys.
 Living will not always be pleasant, but if you cannot find something to be happy about in your life, you are doing something very wrong.
-This is even more true for a trained Setite, who should have been shown how to search and savor the world around them.
+This is even more true for a trained Setite, who should be shown how to search and savor the world around them.